Diwakar-Munagapati/BBA-PlacementCell/README.md

 your folder structure should be:
   Project folder
          |node_modules  // this will be automatically installed
-         |packages      // this will be automatically installed
+         |package       // this will be automatically installed
          |package-lock  // this will be automatically installed
          |server.js
          |public